andyeske/MARTEMIS/README.md

 <a name="layout"></a>
 ### 7: Habitat Layout

 **Description:** Finally, the final layout of the lunar habitat can be seen below, which integrates all of the individual components described above.
-The pictured layout consists of
+The main layout consists of 17 1400s Modules, 8 Module Joints, 9 Airlocks (6 staircase models, 3 ramp models), and 1 reactor farm.

 **CAD Model Name:** Layout 2.SLDASM.